Reported Criminal Offences

-The statistics analyze the number of criminal offences in violation of the penal code and the special laws (except those contained in the Danish Road Traffic Act) to the police.
+The statistics analyze the number of criminal offences in violation of the criminal code and the special laws (except those contained in the Danish Road Traffic Act) to the police.
 The statistics on reported criminal offences date back to 1921.
 Until 1990, Statistics Denmark received monthly copies of the offence reports from the police for registration.
 Since 1 January 1990, Statistics Denmark has received data both quarterly and annually from the Central Register of Reported Offences, a register administered by the National Commissioner of the Danish Police.

 The statistics on reported criminal offences form part of the Danish System of Criminal Statistics.
 The System of Criminal Statistics includes data on criminal cases from the reported offences and charges to the convictions plus arrests and imprisonments.